Sch3lp/scrambledeggs/docs/CaptainsLog.md

 This log serves to document all design decisions and problems we ran in to.

+## 2021, April 6th - We'll keep a single external account ref instead of multiple for one registered player
+So if somebody wants to both link their google AND their epic games accounts to the same ScrambledEggs account, they won't be able to.

+We'll make sure people register using Epic Games only, so we'll get easier future integration.

+Migrating towards having multiple accounts isn't impossible either, so we'll cross that bridge when we get there.

 ## 2021, February 28th - Gradle Spring Cleaning!
 Ha!
 Wow!
 Much pun!